samsymes/VisaVista/README.md

 ## Project Description
-### VisaRequirements Web App (In Development)
+### VisaRequirements Web App

 #### Overview:
-Currently in development, the VisaRequirements web app is designed to provide users with a convenient platform to check visa requirements for international travel.
+The VisaRequirements web app is designed to provide users with a convenient platform to check visa requirements for international travel.

 #### Motivation:
 The primary motivation behind the creation of VisaRequirements was to develop a compelling portfolio project using React, aiming to showcase my proficiency in front-end development.